xaizek/dit/docs/03-description.md

 ---

-Identifies are three character strings picked in semi-randomised way that guarantees that they won't repeat until space of IDs is exhausted.
+Identifies are three character strings picked in semi-randomised way that guarantees that they won't repeat.
 The space is picked at the moment of project creation.
 Each character can be one of 26 lower case and 26 upper case letters of Latin alphabet.
+IDs start as at the length of three and then automatically extended.

 Items
 -----